Lately, I’ve been having an ongoing discussion with students regarding the Buddhist idea of karma. It’s a complex and multi-faceted subject.

-Even if we agree that, within our lives, cause and effect creates certain patterns beyond just an arbitrary flurry of activity, several questions arise.
-The first is, when does this highly connective, interactive process between our mind and body and the events that play out in our lives actually begin?
+Even if we agree that, within our lives, cause and effect create certain patterns beyond just an arbitrary flurry of activity, several questions arise.
+The first is when does this highly connective, interactive process between our mind and body and the events that play out in our lives actually begin?
 Where does it come from?

 Are we born into a random body at a random time and suddenly, due to chemical reactions in our little baby brain, start to experience a brand new consciousness that has had no previous cause or condition?
 When we die will the exact same phenomena happen in reverse?
 Will our consciousness simply cease to exist in any form whatsoever when the chemical reactions in our body and brain stop occurring?
 These are obviously very weighty questions and there are a multitude of theories to be found within both science and religion.

 Whatever the take on the origin and destination of our consciousness in this life, my students and I agreed that during this very lifetime, it seems that very little, if any, of what occurs to us is truly random or haphazard — especially if we take a close look, moment by moment, day by day, of how events in our world develop and unfold.
 If we eat a giant lunch with lots of carbs and a huge dessert, then maybe we will feel full and sleepy that afternoon.
 If we do that every day, then maybe we put on some weight, which might, in turn, trigger a feeling of being upset with ourselves, which might trigger further craving, comments from others, and so on.
 To some extent, all of us have experienced this kind of downward spiral, when a particular action, not accompanied by clarity of awareness, creates a chain reaction leading towards an undesirable result.